FAQs

 Why use OCW and not an online calculator?

 Online tools for calculating greenhouse gas emissions can be useful and help companies gain an initial understanding of their emissions.
-However, unless they are highly advanced and welcome different types of data quality, their effectiveness at calculating scope 3 emissions, may be limited.
+However, unless they are highly advanced and welcome different types of data quality, their effectiveness at calculating Scope 3 emissions, may be limited.
 Some tools may require an in-depth understanding of carbon accounting processes and an awareness of different data types, which may vary among companies.
 Additionally, using online tools can limit the level of visibility you may have over what makes up your Carbon Footprint and the calculations and methodology that sit behind it.
 Through use of a simple data collection form and consultant support on hand, the OCW process helps to simplify the carbon accounting process while providing you with a clear and complete Carbon Footprint.

 Surely it is better to reduce emissions to zero rather than just rebalancing them?